dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/Talk 2 Morse Theory/MorseTheoryNotes.md

 - Theorem: If $(W; M_0, M_1) \to I$ is Morse with no critical points then $W \cong_{\text{Diff}} I \cross M_0$
   - Consequence: $M_0 \cong_{\text{Diff}} M_1$ is a diffeomorphism, useful to show two things are diffeomorphic, used in higher-dimensional Poincare.
   - Recall that this is proved by constructing a vector field $V$ on $W$, then using a diffeo $\phi:I \cross M_0 \to W$ by flowing along $V$.
-  - Say something about gradient flow in the case of a Riemannian metric.
+  - Say something about gradient flow in the case of a Riemannian metric?